open/close all folders

 Anime and Manga

 - Benkei from the Getter Robo franchise has had a different personality in every appearance.
-Original Manga: pretty much Murashi.
+Original Manga: pretty much Musashi.
 70s Anime: A pacifist coach with stout strength.
 Getter Robo Armageddon anime: Team Dad and while a bad ass something of the Only Sane Man.
-New Getter Robo anime: a composite with Murashi, a reformed monk that's chaotic good.
+New Getter Robo anime: a composite with Musashi, a reformed monk that's chaotic good.

 - Superman.
 Early Golden Age, he had no problem sending a carload of gangsters to their deaths and was seen as an outlaw.
 His Kryptonian heritage is rarely referenced.
 Late Golden Age/Silver Age, he had a no-killing rule that extended to even the most vile of supervillains, and was a symbol of the establishment.
 His Kryptonian heritage was paramount to almost everything he did.
-The 1986 reboot established Superman as closer to the later but more independent in his thinking.
+The 1986 reboot established Superman as closer to the latter but more independent in his thinking.
 He also had a resentment toward his Kryptonian heritage.
-After about the turn of the century, the answers sort-of blew in the wind until the New 52 reboot in 2011
+After about the turn of the century, the answers sort of blew in the wind until the New 52 reboot in 2011.

 - Morrison's All-Star Superman, by contrast, is an ode to the Silver Age and Superman acts almost exactly as one would expect him to if they grew up on those comics.